Azure/arc_jumpstart_drops/script_automation/arc_k8s_monitor_prometheus_grafana/_index.md

 The automation performs the following steps:

-- Deploy the infrastructure and create an Azure Key Vault with a secret.
+- Deploy the base infrastructure and Azure Managed Prometheus (Azure Monitor Workspace).
 - Install the K3s cluster and onboard it as an Azure Arc-enabled Kubernetes cluster.
-- Create a managed identity with access to the secret.
-- Enable workload identity federation in the cluster.
-- Federate a local service account with the managed identity that has access to the secret.
+- Configure Azure Monitor Metrics extension on the connected Kubernetes cluster to send data to Azure Managed Prometheus.
-- Deploy the Azure Key Vault Secret Store Extension (SSE).
+- Verifies the readiness of the Azure Monitor DaemonSet.
-- Create two custom resources to define the Azure Key Vault secret to pull and how to store the secret in the cluster.
-- Deploy an application pod that references the secret and prints the secret value in the logs.

 ### Run the automation

-Navigate to the [deployment folder](https://raw.githubusercontent.com/Azure/arc_jumpstart_drops/sse/script_automation/arc_k8s_secret_store_extension/artifacts/Bicep/) and run the below command:
+Navigate to the [deployment folder](https://raw.githubusercontent.com/Azure/arc_jumpstart_drops/sse/script_automation/arc_k8s_monitor_prometheus_grafana/artifacts/Bicep/) and run the below command:

 ```shell
 az login